 Meaning, if you can get your hands on the email addresses of your competitors’ audience you can run ads only on those people!

-Influencers Club is an Instagram email extracting service that can easily go over every Instagram follower of your biggest competitors and provide you with a list of their email addresses.
-Also, their use AI and machine learning to make sure that every email you get is from your targeted locations, gender, age, and interest.
-Additionally, they make sure that the list is cleaned from invalid email addresses (catchall, bots, fake accounts, etc.).
+Using AI and machine learning to make sure that every email you get is from your targeted locations, gender, age, and interest.
+Additionally, we make sure that the list is cleaned from invalid email addresses (catchall, bots, fake accounts, etc.).

 Use these types of ads to directly communicate why you’re better than your competition.
 Offer discounts and then create lookalike audiences from people that interacted with your ads or converted into your customers.

 Check out this article if you want to learn more about targeting competitors’ followers on Instagram and Facebook.

 Other than targeting them with social media ads you can also do email marketing (duh) to reach them through the most effective channel available.

 Use the form below to share with us your competitors’ accounts and get contact data from their audience.

 Another social media growth hack that you can use to get in touch with the fans of your competition is simply by following them.

 However, I suggest doing this only if you’re a small business with a really niche audience.
 The reason for this is that there isn’t a clear way for your to scale using this approach.

 Instagram is pretty strict when it comes to the number of follow requests made in a day.
 Generally, when you follow (or unfollow) more than 150-200 users in a day using a relatively new account they can instantly suspend your account (don’t ask how I know).